Jungian Shadow Work: Embrace Your Authentic Self https://humantold.com/

 Has shadow work come across your radar recently, and have you wondered what it actually is or how it could be relevant to your life?

 Shadow work is having a bit of a moment right now.
 A cursory glance over Google search results for the term will reveal article after current article on what shadow work is, how to do it, and where to buy your shadow work journal.
 Has shadow work come across your radar recently?
 And have you wondered what it actually is or how it could be relevant to your life?
-If so, read on as this post will explore the impact that shadow work can have on one of the most important aspects of life—our relationships.
+If so, read on as this post will explore the impact that Jungian Shadow Work can have on one of the most important aspects of life—our relationships.

 The term shadow work was originally coined by Carl Jung, a Swiss psychiatrist whose work was contemporary in the first half of the 20th century.
 (It was from his work that the Myers-Briggs Type Indicator, the infamous MBTI, was created.)
 Originally a protégé of Freud, Jung ultimately split from his origins as a psychoanalyst to establish a distinct form of psychotherapy known as analytical psychology.
 Like Freud, Jung was interested in the unconscious parts of the human mind and the development of the personality.
 Jung conceptualized his view of the psyche using personified structures known as archetypes.
 Some of these archetypes include:

-1.) the ego—the executive part of our personality with strong ties to our experience of the physical body,
+1.)
+The ego—the executive part of our personality with strong ties to our experience of the physical body,

-2.) the persona—who we portray ourselves to be to the external world, any masks we may wear at work or home,
+2.)
+The persona—who we portray ourselves to be to the external world, any masks we may wear at work or home,

-3.) the Self—the sum total of the psyche, essentially our holistic sense of self that is driven towards integration, wholeness, and growth, and
+3.)
+The Self—the sum total of the psyche, essentially our holistic sense of self that is driven towards integration, wholeness, and growth, and

-4.) the shadow—the things about ourselves, known or unknown to us, that we have rejected or suppressed which live in our internal world.
+4.)
+The shadow—the things about ourselves, known or unknown to us, that we have rejected or suppressed which live in our internal world.

 Everyone has a shadow.
 And although the name of this internal psychic structure sounds dark, mysterious, or even corrupt, our shadow is a vital part of who we authentically are.
 Through the integration of the less savory parts of ourselves, we become more powerful and more whole—more of who we are.
+Jungian Shadow Work reminds us that these traits are not inherently bad but instead are essential to achieving balance and self-mastery.

 Undertaking shadow work, either individually or within a relationship, is no small feat and not necessarily appropriate for everyone.
 If you are still actively working through unresolved trauma or significant mental illness, consistently struggling with self-regulation, are in an abusive relationship, or your basic physiological needs are unmet—it may not be time to delve into shadow work.
-Shadow work is a kind of self-actualization that exists at the top of Maslow’s hierarchy of needs.
-Ensure that your more fundamental needs are well addressed before diving into your shadow.
+Shadow work is a kind of self-actualization that exists at the top of Maslow’s hierarchy of needs.No matter your entry point into this kind of work, increasing your ability to accept yourself increases your ability to accept others.
+And when you can more clearly see yourself without running away, you can offer this same gift to the people you love.
+Jungian Shadow Work serves as a transformative tool for deeper self-awareness, enriching not just personal growth but also the quality of your relationships.

 Related Blogs

-Melissa Liu, MHC-LP September 3, 2024 Read More
+Melissa Liu, MHC-LP January 9, 2025 Read More

 Join Our Community: